Abhi001vj/Assignment-Title-Data-Engineering-Case-Study/README.md

   .option("path", "/path/to/data/lake") \
   .start()
 ```

+#### Feature Extraction
+User Engagement Features: Extract metrics such as click-through rate (CTR), time spent on the ad, and interaction depth.
+Ad Performance Features: Calculate ad impressions, clicks, conversion rates, and cost per acquisition (CPA).
+Contextual Features: Include data about the user's device, location, time of day, and the content surrounding the ad impression.
+**Common Metrics and KPIs**
+- Click-Through Rate (CTR): The ratio of users who click on an ad to the number of total users who view the ad (impressions).
+- Conversion Rate: The percentage of clicks that resulted in a conversion action (e.g., purchase, sign-up).
+- Return on Advertising Spend (ROAS): The amount of revenue generated for every dollar spent on advertising.
+- Cost Per Click (CPC) and Cost Per Thousand Impressions (CPM): Key cost metrics for campaign performance evaluation.
+**Data Enrichment**
+- Temporal Enrichment: Add features related to time, such as part of the day, weekday vs. weekend, and seasonality.
+- Geographical Enrichment: Enhance data with geographical insights, such as region-specific performance and user demographics.
+- Behavioral Segmentation: Classify users based on their interaction patterns and history to tailor future ad delivery.
+#### Visualization and Reporting
+**Objective:** Leverage data visualization and reporting tools to create actionable insights and intuitive dashboards for campaign performance monitoring.

+**Visualization Techniques**
+- Time Series Analysis: Visualize trends over time for key metrics like CTR, CPC, and conversion rates.
+- Geographical Heatmaps: Display performance metrics across different regions to identify high and low-performing areas.
+- Funnel Analysis: Create funnels to visualize the conversion path from impressions to clicks to conversions, identifying drop-off points.

+#### Dashboard and Reporting Tools
+- Apache Superset or Grafana for real-time analytics dashboards.
+- Tableau or Power BI for in-depth analysis and interactive reporting.
+- Integration with Apache Airflow for automated reporting workflows and alerts based on performance thresholds.
+KPIs and Alerts
+- Set up real-time alerts for significant changes in KPIs (e.g., sudden drops in CTR or spikes in CPC), allowing quick response to potential issues.
+- Customizable dashboard widgets to track the performance of specific campaigns, ad groups, or creatives against their targets.

 3. Data Storage and Query Performance
 **Objective**
 - Efficiently store processed data, enabling fast and flexible querying for analytics.